Conference for Students – October 23-25, 2015

-Marciano, Alain and Jean-Michel Josselin, eds.
+Marciano, Alain and Jean-Michel Josselin, editors.
 From Economic to Legal Competition: New Perspectives on Law and Institutions in Europe.
 Cheltenham: Edward Elgar Publishing, 2003.
-Sophie Delabruyère’s “On ‘Legal Choice’ and Legal Competition in A Federal System of Justice: Lessons for European Legal Integration” (pages 19–43).
+Chapter 2, Sophie Delabruyère’s “On ‘Legal Choice’ and Legal Competition in a Federal System of Justice: Lessons for European Legal Integration” (pages 19–43).

 Brennan, Geoffrey and James M. Buchanan.
 The Collected Works of James M. Buchanan, Volume 9: The Power to Tax: Analytical Foundations of a Fiscal Constitution.
 Indianapolis: Liberty Fund, Inc., 2000.
 Chapter 9, “Open Economy, Federalism, and Taxing Authority” (pages 197–217).